pierceforfears/plan-it-perennial/README.md

 * User wants to know if a plant that they like will do well in their area.

-* User wants to grow food that will thrive in their garden.
+* User wants to attract pollinators and other wildlife.

-* User wants to start gardening and doesn't know what to start with
+* User wants to start gardening and doesn't know where to begin

 ### Tasks

-* Get user's location
+* Get user's region

-* Retrieve climate data based on location

-* Build plant database with climate data
+* Build plant database with region data

 * Display results to user

+* Add plant from user

 ​
 ### Project Requirements